guardian/grid/docs/05-reingestion/01-how-to.md

 The reingestion process is made up of a series of lambdas that manage the reingestion, and a dynamoDB table to track the progress of images through the process.
 The relevant infrastructure is created as part of the `admin-tools` stack.
 There are four steps –

 1. Install the dependencies in the scripts folder.
-2. Add the image ids to the dynamo table – the ids of the images to be reingested are added to the dynamoDB table and marked as ready.
+2. Add the image ids to the dynamo table.
-3. Reingest the images – the reingestion lambda is repeatedly invoked, working through the ids in the table until all of the images in the table are no longer in the ready state.
+3. Reingest the images.
-4. Check the images are now present in the Grid – the reingestion checker lambda is repeatedly invoked, checking that images that have been marked as reingested are now present in the Grid.
+4. Check the images are now present in the Grid.

 ### 1. Install dependencies